KungPhoo/ba67-basic/readme.md

 numerate them automatically.

 ### Line 1 Hack

+!!
+TODO do not use this anymore - BA67 can load .prg files !!

 If you add the line number 1 and start with the comment `1 REMBA67` - no spaces between `REM` and `BA67` - then the interpreter switches to the Commodore style parsing and